ErwanCondi/Azure-AD-Photo-Sync/README.md

 # azure-ad-photo-sync
-This script is responsible for syncing photos from Azure to other systems.
+This script is for syncing photos from Azure AD to other systems.
+It can sync to your local AD directly or upload to an Azure storage where it can be picked up by any other system.
-It is composed of main scripts in the root folder which will handle the logic and module scipts that contain functions and classes definition.
+It is composed of a main script in the root folder which will handle the logic and module scipts that contain functions and classes definition.

 ## Main Scripts definitions
 ### photoAzUsers_Action.ps1: